 Get into the habit of eating breakfast with these four tips

 - Tip #1: If you’re not hungry in the morning, eat less at night (because many people eat too much in the evening).
-Here’s the FizzUp trainer’s suggestion for the perfect breakfast: a cup of green tea, two slices of wholegrain bread with a little butter and an egg, yogurt or fruit.
+Here’s FizzUp’s suggestion for the perfect breakfast: a cup of green tea, two slices of wholegrain bread with a little butter and an egg, yogurt or piece of fruit.

 - Tip #2: If you don’t eat breakfast because you don’t have enough time, get up earlier so that you can eat before going to work.
 You can also prep your breakfast table the night before to save you time in the morning.

-- Tip #4: If you the last three tips can’t help you, pick up breakfast on your way to work.
-But most importantly, don’t be tempted by pastries and other sweet snacks you might come across.
+- Tip #4: If the last three tips don’t work for you, pick up breakfast on your way to work.
+But most importantly, don’t be tempted by pastries and other sweet breakfast snacks you might come across.

-Now we’re sure you’re a fan of the most important meal of the day, thanks to the FizzUp trainer.
+Now we’re sure you’re a fan of the most important meal of the day!
 Stop skipping breakfast to get a better start to your routine!